manticoresoftware/manticoresearch-php/docs/indexclass.md

 It returns an array with:

-- _index as index_name
+- _index as the index_name
-- updated  as number of documents updated
+- updated as the number of documents updated

 ```json
 {"_index":"test","updated":2}